Want more? You got it.

 Tri-City Valley Cats

-Experiential: To convince New Yorkers to see the minor league Valley Cats, we put these "tickets" on cars parked for a Yankee or Mets game.
+Experiential: To convince New Yorkers to see the minor league Valley Cats, we put these "tickets" on parked cars near Yankee stadium on game days.
 After a day of spending a lot of money, spectators returned to find this, and a less expensive way to enjoy baseball.

 Results / Increased ticket sales and alarmed, relieved, and eventually happy customers.